dexie/dexie-website/cloud/docs/access-control.md

 - [Sharable ToDo list](#example-sharable-todo-list)
 - [Simple project managment model](#example-a-simple-project-management-model)

 ## Introduction

 The server endpoint of Dexie Cloud controls access to data for every sync request, so that each user maintains a copy of the part of the database that is accessible for that user.
+It also controls what permissions each user has to mutate data.

-The whole idea with Dexie Cloud is to create applications that work the same when user is offline as when it is online.
-This means that the application logic needs to stay on the client as much as possible.
-A ToDo app must be able to add items while offline, a IAN scanner must work offline and store scanned codes in the offline database.
-Dexie Cloud is also for building interactive apps, like chat apps, project management apps etc.
+The whole idea with Dexie Cloud is to create applications that work as identically as possible no matter if user is offline or online.
+This means that the application logic needs to stay on the client.
+A ToDo app must be able to add items while offline, a barcode scanner app must work offline and store scanned codes in the offline database.

 Dexie Cloud comes with an access control model that has the same security benefits as a server side app, but the creation of the objects that control access happens in your client side app.
 How is this possible?
 It must all start with a user creating a realm.
 At first, this realm is nothing that affects other users.
 It does not harm anyone.
 The realm owner can create roles and invite members to the realm and connect the application model objects to the realm (or several different realms).
 Users that accepts the invitations will gain the access that the realm owner has given and the model continues to work with water-proof isolation between users and customers.

+For enterprise use cases, Dexie Cloud also has a server side REST API that enables realm and bulk member management without requiring an invititation step.
+The client of such an API could typically sync users from a directiry with realm members in Dexie Cloud.

 ## Realms

 A realm is an access controlled bucket of data.
 All objects in your database sits on a realm.
 Every user has a default realm that is private for that user only.
 By default, a newly created object will sit on the private realm for the user that creates the object.

 New realms can be created by anyone but they are of little use unless that user invites members and the members accepts the invitation.

-For enterprise use cases, Dexie Cloud also has a server side REST API that enables realm and bulk member management without requiring an invititation step.
-The client of such an API could typically sync users from a directiry with realm members in Dexie Cloud.

 ## Reserved property names